It's your first time contacting a prospect. Should you call or send an email?

 But to one expert, the "phone vs. email" question is innately flawed.

-CEO of KiteDesk Sean Burke says that, in fact, your default shouldn't be calling or emailing.
+Sean Burke, CEO of KiteDesk, says that, in fact, your default shouldn't be calling or emailing.
 He recommends using your network to get an introduction.
 That's great advice, considering that having a referral makes a buyer five times more likely to engage.

 "You'd be surprised how often this crucial first step is ignored," Burke writes.

-Once your mutual connection has agreed to introduce you, ask him or her which communication method the prospect prefers.
+Once your mutual connection has agreed to introduce you, ask them which communication method the prospect prefers.
 Most people have an individual preference for calling or emailing.

 However, Burke suggests looking at the prospect's social media presence if you need a shared connection.
-If she is "social" -- meaning she's got 500-plus LinkedIn connections and an active Twitter or Instagram account -- use those channels to interact with her and start adding value.
-If she's "traditional" -- meaning she doesn't meet those criteria -- Burke gives you the go-ahead to call or email.
+If she's "social" — meaning she has 500-plus LinkedIn connections and an active Twitter or Instagram account — use those channels to interact with her and start adding value.
+If she's "traditional" — meaning she doesn't meet those criteria — Burke gives you the go-ahead to call or email her.

 Whatever You Do, Don't Cold Call or Spam